-Menstrual blood is definitely on the list as a hiking hygiene for women concern!
+Menstrual blood is definitely on the list as a hiking hygiene for women major concern!

 This particular body fluid is released in relatively small amounts (compared with your total blood volume) when chemical messengers (hormones) tell the cells lining the uterus to slough off because there's no fertilized egg this month.

 And away it goes, out of the body and into whatever receptacle you've chosen: tampon, sanitary napkin, etc.

 Menstrual blood should not have an offensive odor unless there's an infection in the reproductive tract.